 1986 M25 Gade Valley viaduct opened, as part of the last 8 mile section that completed the circle of the London Orbital Motorway.

 1991 Biennial Abbots Langley Festival of the Arts established.

 1994 Abbots Langley Local History Society established.

-1996 The Leavesden Aerodrome site changes its use from aeronautics to the film industry and becomes locally known as Leavesden studios.
-Many film companies used the site, with Star Wars Episode 1: the Phantom Menace amongst the first.
+1996 The Leavesden Aerodrome site changes its use from aeronautics to to the film industry and becomes locally known as Leavesden studios.
+Many film companies used the site, with Star Wars Episode 1: the Phantom Menace being amongst the first.